hyperledger/indy-node/design/anoncreds.md

 #### State

-We need to have two records for Schema in State Trie in order to have
+We need to have two records for Schema (one in State Trie and one in some cache key-value storage) in order to have
 1. Simple referencing of Schemas in the protocol (by Schema DID)
 1. Requirements 8

-Record 1:
+Record 1 (State Trie):
 * key: `schemaIssuerDid | SchemaMarker | schemaName | schemaVersion | schemaUUID`
 * value: aggregated txn data

-Record 2:
+Record 2 (Cache Storage):
 * key: `schemaUUID`
 * value: Record 1 key